DATAMATH CALCULATOR MUSEUM

 With the Super Speak & line Texas Instruments introduced educational toys similar to the well known kids-computers with there small LCD-screens and ASCII-keyboards.
-From the technical aspect this Super Speak & Mathl uses a standard voice synthesizer chip (TSP50C10) with an external Speech ROM (TSP60C18) and some external components.
-The same technology was found in late Super Speak & Spell games.
+Don't miss the Super Speak & Spell.

 The Super Speak & Math is the successor of the Speak & Math.